THE WORKSHOP ROTATION MODEL

 - purchased resources and lessons going largely unused

-Working with a team of volunteers, we identified our problems and came up with a creative plan to reorganized our space, teachers, lessons, and style of teaching that STRUCTURALLY addressed our problems, rather than just redecorated or searched for a new curriculum.
-That plan turned classrooms turned into creative "workshops" that the kids rotate through, but the teachers stayed-put in.
+Working with our volunteers, we identified our problems and came up with a creative plan to reorganize our space, teachers, lessons, and style of teaching that STRUCTURALLY addressed our problems, rather than just redecorated or searched for a new curriculum.
+That plan turned classrooms turned into creative "workshops" that the kids rotated through each week, but the teachers stayed-put in.
 It also sent us into our voluminous collection of creative lesson resources that had been collecting dust.
 See Rotation.org's video presentation about "What is a Workshop?"

-In 1991 we started to share our model with other churches, and when they started having the same success, we realized our solution wasn't peculiar to just our situation.
-So we banded together to support each other and share lesson ideas.
-As Rotation spread, we stayed in touch with each other through conferences, held seminars, and eventually created Rotation.org to exchange lesson ideas.
+In 1991 we started to share our model with friends at other churches, and when they started having the same success, we realized our solution wasn't peculiar to just our situation.
+By 1993 a few churches banded together to support each other and share lesson ideas.
+As Rotation continued to spread, we stayed in touch with each other through conferences, held seminars, and eventually created Rotation.org to exchange lesson ideas.

 The Workshop Rotation Model in brief:

 1. Re-organize your classrooms into creative "workshops," including: Art, Drama, Games, Computer, Cooking, Video and more.
 You choose.